ErikHorvath-git/SkJazProjekt/README.md

 MySQL for database management.
 FontAwesome for icons.

-Wrote by ChatGPT (just README was wrote by ChatGPT)
+Written by ChatGPT (just README was written by ChatGPT)